scala/scala3/docs/blog/_posts/2019-03-04-13th-dotty-milestone-release.md

 context, dependency injection, expressing capabilities, computing new types and proving relationships between them.

-However, we identify a few side-effects that implicits gave rise to, as a programming style.
-Firstly, users used implicit conversions between types, in an undisciplined matter.
-This overuse of implicit conversions declattered code for sure, but it made it harder for people to reason about.
+However, we identify a few consequences that implicits gave rise to, as a programming style.
+Firstly, users used implicit conversions between types, in an unprincipled matter.
+This overuse of implicit conversions decluttered code for sure, but it made it harder for people to reason about.

 ```scala